Honorary Ambassadors Who have Served

 Meet Lindsey

 I am incredibly grateful to be connected to this special, rare disease community.
 For many years until I contacted the Association, I had never met anyone who had fought Histiocytosis, like me.
-Being able to talk to other histio Warriors and hear their stories has sparked a new flame inside of me.
-As a nursing student who plans to specialize in pediatric oncology upon graduating, histio Warriors are a source of inspiration for me.
+Being able to talk to other Histio Warriors and hear their stories has sparked a new flame inside of me.
+As a nursing student who plans to specialize in pediatric oncology upon graduating, Histio Warriors are a source of inspiration for me.
 They are truly incredible, strong people.
 I want to help treat and care for these patients in the future.

-I also want to offer words of hope to the histio community-
+I also want to offer words of hope to the Histio community -

-Don’t be afraid to reach out to others- histio Warriors and/or caretakers.
+Don’t be afraid to reach out to others- Histio Warriors and/or caretakers.
 Histiocytosis is an emotionally challenging and isolating disease, so support is essential.
 There are many resources available on the Histiocytosis Association website.
-I also want to encourage all histio warriors to continue to have hope and never stop reaching for your goals.
+I also want to encourage all Histio warriors to continue to have hope and never stop reaching for your goals.
 Although Histiocytosis was a speed bump for me and my family, I believe my experiences in the hospital made me a more empathetic, caring person who strives to live life to the fullest.

 Meet Joe (Histio Angel)